 This is slightly extended biography, rather than a summary, cataloging my growth as an artist from the beginning of my exposure to the internet’s artwork offerings in 2002 when I found a website, deviantART.
 Before that, I had mostly just doodled things growing up, trying to take after my mother – an oil painter, life artist, and technical writer.
 Things changed when I found this online community.
-It really birthed my interest into doing art for people to see.
-I began to write my own comics in high school and experiment with the computer as an art tool.
-It wasn’t until taking art classes in high school that I really began to learn what it took to be an artist.
-I got my hands on my first set of paints, canvas, art pencils, and really started to get my feet wet in the art world.
+It really birthed my interest into actually applying myself and doing art for others rather than myself.
+I began to write my own comics in middle school and experiment with the digital art production.
+It wasn’t until taking a bundle of art classes that I really began to learn just what it took to be an artist.
+I finally got my hands on my first set of paints, canvas, and art pencils as a freshman in high school.

-In high school, I focused in music and arts, being a part of the philharmonic orchestra as lead chair on the double bass.
-I took as many art and media classes as I could – Drawing & Painting, Video, Computer Graphics, two years of Art Elective, and finally ending with college courses in Drawing and 2D Design.
+In high school, I focused on both music and arts, being a part of the philharmonic orchestra as the lead chair on double bass.
+I took as many art and media classes as I could – Drawing & Painting, Video, Computer Graphics, two years of Art Elective, and finally ending with college courses in AP Drawing and AP 2D-Design.
 It was here where I versed myself in Photoshop and began making 2D illustrations of outer space and other science-fiction related works.
-I entered many shows – Scholastic, Governor’s, etc., and even though I never won anything or placed in a competition, my senior portfolio received a 5/4 from the AP board.
-On the side I performed for the city at municipal fests and get-togethers with my twin brother.
-We had started a celtic-fiddle group – myself on guitar, my brother on violin.
-I knew I wanted to be an artist and decided to focus on visuals rather than music for my career.
-I also dabbled a bit in the church, being a devout Christian for most of my life.
-For 4 years I worked as a youth leader with both Young Life (a social youth group outside of any specific church) and an Adult Sponsor for my local Baptist church.
+I entered many shows – Scholastic, Governor’s, etc., and even though I never won anything or placed in a competition, my senior portfolio received a maximum grade from the AP board.
+On the side I performed for the city at municipal festivals and gatherings with my brother.
+We had started an acoustic Celtic band – myself on guitar, him on violin.
+While this was a large part of my identity, I ultimately decided to focus on visuals rather than music for my career.
+I also spent a lot of time in Christian ministry in my free time.
+For nearly 4 years I worked as a youth leader for Young Life (a social youth group outside of any specific church) and an Adult Sponsor for my local Baptist church.
 As these four short years flew by, I graduated from Wyoming High School in 2007.

-I earned my Bachelor of Science in Digital Media Arts – Animation at Huntington.
-It was such a rewarding experience.
-I received a taste of 3D animation and found that it is not where my skills lie.
-I have tried out traditional hand-drawn animation and loved it, After Effects for particles and puppet animation and loved it, and finally, Toon-Boom Animate Pro.
-Personally, I prefer this program to Flash, but to each their own.
-In the Summer of 2010 I took an internship at Kinetic Concepts, Inc. in San Antonio, Texas.
-I was technically an intern for the Concept Management Team, however, my job was virtually a 2D Animator using Toon-Boom.
-In three months I created a short, three-minute long cartoon from scratch.
+I earned my Bachelor of Science in Digital Media Arts – Animation from HU in 2012.
+While studying at HU, I gained the skills and experience necessary to propel me towards working in the industry.
+The first real opportunity for this came about in 2010, when I earned an internship at Kinetic Concepts, Inc. (now Acelity) in San Antonio, Texas.
+I was technically an intern for the Concept Management Team, however, my job was virtually that of a 2D Animator using Toon-Boom.
+In three months I created a short, three-minute cartoon from scratch.
 I went through pre-visualization, concept art, storyboards, keys, in-betweens, color, and sound design by myself.
-It was all hand-drawn and it was a total blast!
+It was all digitally hand-drawn and it was a total blast!